rhc/crossover/README.md

 # Crossover

-This gem allows the following apps to work together:
+This gem allows  following apps to work together:

-1. A client app
+The client app

-.- Reads 1024 bytes from /dev/urandom
+- Reads 1024 bytes from /dev/urandom
-.- Cleans out all non UTF-8 compliant chars
+- Cleans out all non UTF-8 compliant chars
-.- Replaces all spaces with asterix
+- Replaces all spaces with asterix
-.- Sends this data to a server via TCPSocket
+- Sends this data to a server via TCPSocket

-2. A server app
+The server app

-.- Listens for any connections
+- Listens for any connections
-.- Accepts the data from the client app
+- Accepts the data from the client app
-.- Prints it into a log file
+- Prints it into a log file

 ## Installation